What is a Biometric Test And Why Employers Should Offer Them

-It can’t be emphasized enough that being healthy is paramount to success in today’s harsh and demanding world.
+We can’t emphasize enough that being healthy is paramount to success in today’s harsh and demanding world.
 A person is only able to overcome life’s difficulties if he is healthy and fit.

-Being healthy means having a physical, mental, and social wellbeing.
+To be healthy means having physical, mental, and social wellbeing.
 It implies that a person is free from diseases.
-It also means that if he falls ill, he has the ability to recover and bounce back swiftly.
+It also means that if he falls ill, he can recover and bounce back swiftly.

 Even in an organization, the health of its employees is of the utmost importance.
 It is the key factor in determining productivity and output.
-When employees are of good health they are less likely to be absent, they are more motivated and productive.
+When employees are in good health, they are less likely to be absent.
+They are more motivated and productive.

 Overall, an organization can only function properly if its employees are healthy.